Boosting Search Engines with Interactive Agents: The OpenQA Environment

-Scores are always computed based on $q_0$ and use the aggregated top-5 documents $\mathcal{D}^5$ based on the PS-score.
 We train the MuZero agent directly on the reward.
 The reward is sparse, as none is issued in between search steps.
-The T5 agent is trained indirectly on the reward via the induction of synthetic episodes with positive monotonic rewards (cf. \S\ref{sec:rocchio}).
+The T5 agent is trained indirectly on the reward via the induction of Rocchio sessions (cf. \S\ref{sec:rocchio}).